abdelrhmanidk/smile-website/_pages/privacypolicy.md

 # **Privacy Policy**
 **Effective Date:** 7 Feb 2025

-**AI Care for Autism** ("we," "us," or "our") is committed to protecting your privacy.
+**Smile** ("we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, store, and protect your information when you use our mobile application (the "App").

 ## **1. Information We Collect**
 We may collect the following types of information: